 There's a flare in front of them, and something explodes.
 Christine sees the waiting transport going up in flames, and then something hits her, knocking her back.

 She blacks out.

-When she wakes, she is in a hospital room.
-There is no place on her body that does not hurt and she can't move her head or shoulders.
+When she wakes, she's in a hospital room.
+There's no place on her body that doesn't hurt and she can't move her head or shoulders.
 She tries to speak, but only a moan comes out.

-From her side, there is the sound of movement.
-Then a hand on hers, a voice she does not expect, saying, "Stay still.
+From her side, there's the sound of movement.
+Then a hand on hers, a voice she doesn't expect, saying, "Stay still.
 I have called the nurse."